Oluwadamilola-ruth/GearZone/user-personas.md

 Ratings or profiles to know who she’s buying from.
 - **Bio**:
 - Grace is a 27-year-old product designer at a digital agency.
 She’s always on the lookout for affordable, second-hand tech equipment like graphics tablets and monitors for her design work.

+- ## Sarah – The Freelance Designer
+- **Name**: Sarah Morales
+-**Age:** 27
+-**Occupation**: Freelance UX/UI Designer
+- **Location**: Austin, TX
+- **Tech Skill**:Proficient in Figma, Sketch, Adobe Creative Suite
+- **Goals**:
+- To sell her old tech equipment (such as drawing tablets, monitors, and laptops) when upgrading.
+- To buy affordable second-hand tech items that are still in good condition to save costs.
+- To connect with other tech professionals and freelancers who may also be looking to sell or buy creative equipment.

 - ## Persona 3: StartupCEO Steve
 Name: Steve “StartupCEO” Wallace